titusvi/titusvi/README.md

 Welcome to my GitHub profile! 🌟

-I’m passionate about creating and innovating in all forms.
-As a painter, I see code as just another canvas to bring ideas to life.
+I love creating and innovating.
+I'm a painter, so I sometimes use code as my canvas.

 I'm currently developing a local community app [Lokomu](https://github.com/lokomu), with React Native and FastAPI.